Cornerstone Myth Meaning & Symbolism

 When this myth stirs in the modern unconscious, it often manifests in dreams of being overlooked, of having one's crucial contribution ignored at work or in a family.
 One might dream of searching through a junkyard or rubble pile for a lost, vital object.
 Somaticly, this can feel like a persistent, low-grade ache of insignificance, a sense of being fundamentally "out of square" with the world.

-The psychological process at work is the psyche’s attempt to reclaim its disowned parts.
-The dream-ego, playing the role of the short-sighted builder, has cast aside some essential quality—perhaps raw creativity, deep vulnerability, or righteous anger—deeming it unfit for the “structure” of one’s acceptable identity.
-The dreaming process begins the search for this cornerstone.
+The psychological process at work is the psyche's attempt to reclaim its disowned parts.
+The dream-ego, playing the role of the short-sighted builder, has cast aside some essential quality—perhaps raw creativity, deep vulnerability, or righteous anger—deeming it unfit for the "structure" of one's acceptable identity.
+The dreaming culture.") process begins the search for this cornerstone.
 The anxiety in such dreams is the tension of an incomplete self, a life built on a foundation that lacks its key stabilizing element.
 The resolution, when it comes, is not a triumphal parade, but a profound, quiet sense of alignment and embodied rightness, as if an invisible burden has been lifted from the shoulders.

 Dream manifestation